alex-voodoo/audax-tracker/README.md

   - `name` is a dictionary where keys are language codes and values are names of the event in that language
   - `start` is the date and time of the start (when the participants are allowed to the distance) in ISO format
   - `finish` is the date and time of the finish (when the finish control closes) in ISO format
+  - `participant_list_url` is the URL where the user can see the full list of participants (can be empty)
 - `controls` is a dictionary where keys are control IDs and values are control descriptions.
 Each control description is a dictionary that has the following fields:
   - `name` is a dictionary where keys are language codes and values are names of the control in that language
   - `distance` is the distance to the control from the start